dolmen-go/openapi-preprocessor/README.md

 Restrictions:
 - JSON pointer location in the output document will be the same location as in the ref link.
 Example: `{"$ref": "external.yml#/components/parameters/Id"}` will import the content to `/components/parameters/Id`.
 This implies that partial files should have the same layout as a full spec (this is a feature as it enforces readability of partials).
-- other properties along `$ref` are not allowed as the semantic in JSON Schema and Swagger/OpenAPI has evolved and the support in consuming tools may vary.
+- other properties along `$ref` are not allowed as the semantics in JSON Schema and Swagger/OpenAPI has evolved and the support in consuming tools may vary.
 Use `$merge` instead that has a strict behaviour in this tool.

 ### `$inline`